Revitalizing the Arts:

 Presently, audiences are traveling to the Pikes Peak Center to see bands, speakers and lecture series etc… Let’s get them downtown spending dollars in Denver.

 Only In Denver is proposing: A Phased Development with Phased Funding:

 A phased development that will benefit all major tenants, to increase all tenants visibility and presence in the center and create a vibrant 24/7 destination.

-Only In Denver is proposing to create a Entertainment Center that attracts the vibrant, young generation x market, to create a new generation of show–goers, that response to their needs.
+Only In Denver is proposing to create an Entertainment Center that attracts the vibrant, young generation x market, to create a new generation of the show–goers, that response to their needs.

 Only In Denver and its Partners plan to fund 1/3 of all project costs to create: